Skip to main content

 — Photo by D. Knoll for Visit Philadelphia

 William Penn and his wife Hannah Callowhill Penn likely never imagined how popular this green space — with its walkways, sculptures, fountains and reflecting pool — would become among strollers, readers, children, artists, picnickers and dogs.
-Craft fairs, farmers markets and other events shine a spotlight on the picturesque location all year.

-Where: Rittenhouse Square, 210 W. Rittenhouse Square
+Where: Rittenhouse Square, 210 W. Rittenhouse Square, Philadelphia, PA

 Read More